mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - AWStats Installation.md

 If all looks good, you can add that command as a cron job to get AWStats to do regular updates.
 This crontab entry would run that command every 30 minutes:

 	*/30 * * * * /usr/share/awstats-7.3/wwwroot/cgi-bin/awstats.pl -config=www.example.com -update >/dev/null 2>&1

+### Adding GeoIP lookup support to AWStats.

+Before anything, you should have core GeoIP lookup items installed on your system already such as the `geoiplookup` binary and related database.
+Once that is done, you can follow the rest of these instructions.

+#### Installing Perl support for GeoIP stuff.

+To add GeoIP lookup support to AWStats, you first need to install some Perl modules via CPAN like this.
+First go into your user’s home directory like this:

+	cd ~/

+Now enter the CPAN interface like this:

+	sudo cpan

+First install YAML like this:

+	install YAML

+Then install the rest of the GeoIP related modules like this:

+	install Geo::IP Geo::IPfree Geo::IP::PurePerl URI::Escape Net::IP Net::DNS Net::XWhois Time::HiRes Time::Local

+Once that’s done, quit CPAN like this:

+	quit

+#### Tweaks to be set in AWStats configuration files.

+	ls -la /usr/share/awstats-7.*/wwwroot/cgi-bin/aw*.conf

+	#ExtraTrackedRowsLimit=500
+	ExtraTrackedRowsLimit=5000

+	#DNSLookup=1
+	DNSLookup=0

+	SkipHosts=""
+	#SkipHosts="127.0.0.1"

+	#LoadPlugin="geoip GEOIP_STANDARD"
+	LoadPlugin="geoip GEOIP_STANDARD /usr/share/GeoIP/GeoIP.dat"
+	LoadPlugin="geoip_city_maxmind GEOIP_STANDARD /usr/share/GeoIP/GeoIPCity.dat"
+	LoadPlugin="geoip_org_maxmind GEOIP_STANDARD /usr/share/GeoIP/GeoIPASNum.dat"

 ### Sundry AWStats stuff.

 #### Directory ownership and permissions.